 2012 PISA data from 13 million students revealed that the lowest-achieving ones were those who used memorization strategies.

-Memorization is valuable, but pushing it as the only way to do is problematic.
+Memorization is valuable, but pushing it as the only way to do math is problematic.
 This growth-stunting mindset will eventually “[produce] a generation of students who are procedurally competent but cannot think their way out of a box.”

 As Boaler, who suffered a childhood accident that harmed her memory, said: “I went into math because there’s nothing to memorize.”